rebeam-org-zz/pandocker/README.md

 The `graphviz.lua` filter is based on [Hakuyume/pandoc-filter-graphviz](https://github.com/Hakuyume/pandoc-filter-graphviz), with the following changes:

-1. ported to LUA - this is much lighter-weight than having to install the requirements for the original filter.
+1. Ported to LUA - this is much lighter-weight than having to install the requirements for the original filter.
 I had trouble compiling it even after installing them.
 2. PNG files are generated at 300dpi, and then compressed and labelled as 300dpi using `pngcrush`.
 This makes them look much better in e.g. docx format.
 3. We use pdf output for latex rather than dot2tex, again avoiding a dependency on python and more libraries.
 This seems to work quite well, but may have disadvantages.